wormhole-foundation/demo-basic-connect/README.md

 This repository demonstrates the integration of Wormhole Connect in a React app for bridging tokens between the Sui and Fuji (Avalanche Testnet) networks.
 Using the `@wormhole-foundation/wormhole-connect` package, developers can easily embed a user interface for cross-chain token transfers with minimal configuration.

+For a complete tutorial on building a Connect app from scratch, please refer to the [Wormhole Connect Tutorial](https://wormhole.com/docs/tutorials/messaging/sui-connect/).
+This tutorial focuses on Sui but can be adapted for other compatible chains by following the [Connect configuration guide](https://wormhole.com/docs/build/applications/connect/configuration/).

 ## Features

  - **Cross-Chain Bridge** - enables token transfers between Sui and Fuji (Avalanche Testnet)